new jersey

 Slip and fall cases in New Jersey turn on a central question: did the property owner know about the hazard, or should they have known, and did they fail to fix it or warn visitors in a reasonable time?
 Proving that answer requires evidence that disappears quickly, including surveillance footage, maintenance logs, and witness accounts.

 Speaking with a New Jersey slip and fall attorney early may help preserve surveillance footage, maintenance records, and other evidence that can determine whether a claim succeeds.
-Call 1-800-LAW-GOATS to discuss your slip and fall accident with our team.
+Call 201 335 6788 to discuss your slip and fall accident with our team.

 Slip and fall claims are among the most aggressively contested cases in personal injury law.
 Property owners and their insurers routinely argue that the hazard was obvious, that the injured person was not paying attention, or that there was no way to know the condition existed.
 Overcoming those defenses requires thorough preparation from the start.